mattermost/mattermost-plugin-github/README.md

 ## Features

 * __Daily reminders__ - the first time you log in to Mattermost each day, get a post letting you know what issues and pull requests need your attention
-* __Notifications__ - get a direct message in Mattermost when omeone mentions you, requests your review, comments on or modifies one of your pull requests/issues, or assigns you on GitHub
+* __Notifications__ - get a direct message in Mattermost when someone mentions you, requests your review, comments on or modifies one of your pull requests/issues, or assigns you on GitHub
 * __Sidebar buttons__ - stay up-to-date with how many reviews, unread messaages, assignments and open pull requests you have with buttons in the Mattermost sidebar
 * __Slash commands__ - interact with the GitHub plugin using the `/github` slash command
     * __Subscribe to a respository__ - Use `/github subscribe` to subscribe a Mattermost channel to receive posts for new pull requests and/or issues in a GitHub repository